jjmginon/html-learning-journey/README.md

 ## Custom CSS

-The project employs a minimalist CSS approach to enhance the visual presentation and readability.
+The project employs a minimalist CSS approach to enhance visual presentation and readability.
 Key features include:

 - **Typography:** Increased base font size and line height for better readability.
 - **Color Scheme:** Dark background with light text to reduce eye strain.